NikolayOskolkov/Physalia_AncientMetagenomics_2025/exercises.md

 Another popular way of visualization of your data is [Krona](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-385) which can be installed and used from https://github.com/marbl/Krona.

-### sourmash
+### Bonus: sourmash

 There are many different appraoches for taxonomic profiling of metagenomes, each of them with their own up- and downsides.
 Let's now try a `sourmash`.
 Sourmash is k-mer-based, similar to Kraken2, Bracken, and Centrifuge, but uses k-mers from across the entire dataset, rather than individual reads, to find best-match genomes.
 In this way, it is able to leverage longer-range information present in a dataset, though not across reads themselves.

 ```bash
 conda activate envmetagenomics